smcgivern/gitique/README.md

 [![Demo gif](/doc/demo.gif)][demo-pr]

+For more on this subject, see [improving GitHub code review][rs-blog-post].

 ## Usage

 Once installed, Gitique runs on every GitHub page.
 When it detects that you're on a pull